Shannon Lee

-Shannon Emery Lee Keasler (born April 19, 1969) is an American actress, businesswoman, singer, and martial artist.
+Shannon Emery Lee Keasler (born Shannon Emery Lee; April 19, 1969) is an American actress.
 She is the only living child of actor and martial artist Bruce Lee and retired martial arts teacher Linda Lee Cadwell, and is the younger sister and the only sibling of actor Brandon Lee.
 Through Bruce Lee, she is a granddaughter of Cantonese opera singer and film actor Lee Hoi-chuen.

 Early life

-Shannon was born on April 19, 1969, at UCLA Santa Monica Medical Center in Santa Monica, California.
-She is the youngest child and only daughter of martial arts film star Bruce Lee and Linda Emery.
+Shannon was born on April 19, 1969, at UCLA Santa Monica Medical Center in Santa Monica, California, and grew up in Los Angeles.
+She was the youngest child and only daughter of martial arts film star Bruce Lee and Linda Emery.
+The family moved to Hong Kong when she was two years old, and returned to the United States after her father's death in 1973.
 In her youth she studied Jeet Kune Do, the martial art created by her father, under Richard Bustillo, one of her father's students.